rubrikinc/terraform-provider-polaris/docs/resources/aws_cnp_account.md

 subcategory: ""
 description: |-

-The `polaris_aws_cnp_account` resource adds an AWS account to RSC using the IAM roles / non-CFT (Cloud Formation Template) workflow.
-The `polaris_aws_account` resource can be used to add an AWS account to RSC using the CFT workflow.
+The `polaris_aws_cnp_account` resource adds an AWS account to RSC.
+To grant RSC permissions to perform certain operations on the account, IAM roles needs to be created and communicated to RSC using the `polaris_aws_cnp_attachment` resource.
+The roles and permissions needed by RSC can be looked up using the `polaris_aws_cnp_artifact` and `polaris_aws_cnp_permissions` data sources.

 ## Permission Groups
 Following is a list of features and their applicable permission groups.
 These are used when specifying the feature set.

+`CLOUD_DISCOVERY`
+  * `BASIC` - Represents the basic set of permissions required to onboard the feature.

 `CLOUD_NATIVE_ARCHIVAL`
   * `BASIC` - Represents the basic set of permissions required to onboard the